RHy910/RHy910/README.md

 ## ⭐️ About Me

-I am a senior at Colgate University, double majoring in Computer Science and Political Science, with plans to graduate in December 2025.
+I am a Stuent at Colgate University, double majoring in Computer Science and Political Science.
 My interdisciplinary academic background equips me with the technical expertise to tackle complex problems and a deep understanding of the political and social systems that shape our world.

 Through my studies in Political Science, I’ve developed strong analytical, communication, and problem-solving skills that enable me to collaborate effectively and articulate ideas clearly.
 These skills complement my technical experience, which includes developing projects like **FitsFit**, an online tool for personalized clothing fit recommendations.
 Using **Flask, React, and MongoDB**, I designed a full-stack application focused on user needs and innovative solutions.